rashansmith/ic-video/README.md

 ## Overview
 IC Video is a video meeting platform service deployed on the Internet Computer Network.
-This project deploys a PeerJS based Video Chat application.
+Currently it allows for two seperate users to video chat with each other at a time.
+To do so:
+- User 1 creates a room, and a Room Id is generated.
+- User 1 can then share this room Id with user 2
+- User 2 then requests to join the room with the specific id
+- Behind the scenes, WebRTC creates an offer (from user 2) to user 1 (to join their room)
+- Behind the scenes, user 1 accepts the offer (from user 2)
+- Once this is done, the 2 users are able to video chat!

 To learn more before you start working with IC Video, see the following documentation available online:
 - [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart-intro.html)